10/31/2024

 speaker

-All right, good morning.
+Good morning.
 Thanks for taking my question.
 Chris, I wonder if we could just get your perspective on the competitive promotional environment a bit.
-I mean, obviously, this is a bit of cyclical industry over the years, but while demand hasn't been particularly robust for several quarters, it's been somewhat stable.
-Do you think this is maybe more of a permanent thing in the industry that we're seeing, just because, again, there's been some stability in the industry.
+I mean, honestly, this has been a cyclical industry over the years, but while demand hasn't been particularly robust for several quarters, it's been somewhat stable.
+Do you think This is maybe more of a permanent thing in the industry that we're seeing just because, you know, again, there's been some stability in the industry.
 Is there oversupply?
 I mean, I'd just love to hear your general thoughts on why promotions are continuing for such a fairly extended period of time at this point.
 Thanks.

 speaker